West Palm Beach Juvenile Defense Attorney

 A child’s arrest and charge of a juvenile criminal offense is a stressful time for any family.
 Initially, the State Attorney’s Office must review the facts and circumstances of the allegations of criminal conduct and determine whether the child should be prosecuted in juvenile court or prosecuted as an adult.
 While all juveniles are classified as minors, not all minors will be treated as juveniles by the courts.
-Considering the main goal of the juvenile justice system is rehabilitation rather than punishment, it is crucial to attempt to keep any juvenile client from facing the possibility of being transferred to the adult court system.
+Considering the main goal of the juvenile justice system is rehabilitation rather than punishment, it is crucial for any West Palm Beach juvenile crime lawyer like Brian Gabriel to attempt to keep any juvenile client from facing the possibility of being transferred to the adult court system.

 Common Juvenile Offenses in West Palm Beach

 Many juveniles wind up on the wrong side of the law for status offenses or misdemeanor crimes.
 They may catch the attention of law enforcement for actions that would not even be considered crimes if they were adults.
-Among the most common offenses juveniles in West Palm Beach and throughout South Florida commit are:
+Among the most common offenses West Palm Beach juvenile crime attorneys handle are:

 - Minor in possession of alcohol